-These securities are held as hedging instruments for structured product liabilities whose fair value is linked to the performance of these securities, therefore the overall net financial effect on the company to date has been minimal.
+As part of the acquisition, Credit Suisse's Additional Tier 1 ("AT1") bonds were written down to zero.
+As at 31 December 2022, the company held CHF 303,199 of AT1 bonds issued by Credit Suisse.
+These bonds were held as direct hedging instruments for structured product liabilities in which the fair value is linked to the performance of these securities, therefore the net overall financial effect on the company to date has been minimal.

-The subsequent changes in the market values and fair value hierarchy of the securities held for trading as direct hedging instruments, and changes in fair value of the related structured product liabilities are not reflected in the financial statements as at 31 December 2021.
+The subsequent changes in the market values and fair value hierarchy of the securities held for trading as direct hedging instruments, and changes in fair value of the related structure product liabilities, are not reflected in the financial statements as at 31 December 2022.